This versatile pesto recipe transforms pasta and leftover chicken into Swiss Chard Walnut Pesto Pasta–a wholesome weeknight meal!

 Either way, I am embracing simple meals, and this Swiss Chard Walnut Pesto Pasta is something that can straddle this transition.
 With a jar of freshly blended pesto, I can easily make a pasta for lunch or dinner, with some shredded leftover chicken to round it out for a simple supper.
 A smear on some flatbread or tortilla with some roasted vegetables makes for a satisfying lunch, and a sprinkle of goat cheese on a cracker is an easy snack.

-It all starts with some Swiss chard, quickly blanched and dried.
-A quick spin in the food processor blends it with some toasted walnuts and salty cheese, and of course, there’s some garlic and olive oil.
+First, the pesto.
+It all starts with Swiss chard, quickly blanched and dried.
+A quick spin in the food processor blends it with toasted walnuts and salty cheese, and of course, there’s some garlic and olive oil.

 It’s so simple, yet so versatile, and this jar will take me to the finish line.
 Summer, here we come.